Syriana: Production

 While working on Traffic, Stephen Gaghan began to see parallels between drug addiction and America's dependency on foreign oil.
 Another source of inspiration came from 9/11 and Gaghan's lack of knowledge about the Middle East.
 He said, "When 9/11 happened, it suddenly was a war on terror, which I think of as a war on emotions.
 It all started to click for me."
-A few weeks after 9/11, Steven Soderbergh sent Gaghan a copy of ex-CIA officer Robert Baer's memoir, See No Evil.
-The screenwriter read the book and wanted to turn it into a film because it added another layer to the story that Gaghan wanted to tell.
-Soderbergh bought the rights to See No Evil and negotiated the deal with Warner Bros.
+A few weeks after 9/11, filmmaker Steven Soderbergh sent Gaghan a copy of ex-CIA officer Robert Baer's memoir, See No Evil.
+Gaghan read the book and wanted to turn it into a film because it added another layer to the story that he wanted to tell.
+Soderbergh bought the film rights to See No Evil and as executive producer, negotiated the deal with Warner Bros.
+Pictures.

 Gaghan met Baer for lunch and then, for six weeks in 2002, the two men traveled from Washington to Geneva to the French Riviera to Lebanon, Syria and Dubai, meeting with lobbyists, arms dealers, oil traders, Arab officials and the spiritual leader of Hezbollah.
 Meeting Baer, Gaghan realized that the man had "gone out there and done and seen things that he was not allowed to talk about, and wouldn't, but he was angry about and also trying to make amends for."
 Before any filming took place, Gaghan convinced Warner Bros. to give him an unlimited research budget and no deadline.
 He did his own legwork, meeting with oil traders in London and lawyers in Washington, D.C.
 Moments after arriving in Beirut in 2002, Gaghan was taken from the airport in a blindfold and hood where he met with Sheik Mohammed Hussein Fadlallah, who was interested in films.
 He decided to grant the writer an audience even though he had not requested one.
 In addition, Gaghan dined with men suspected of killing former Lebanese Prime Minister Rafiq Hariri and met with former Defense Policy Board chairman Richard Perle.

 Gaghan has cited as influences on Syriana, European films like Roberto Rossellini's Rome, Open City, Costa Gavras' Z, and Gillo Pontecorvo's The Battle of Algiers.

 Another influence, or resource—one that might also explain the movie's use of a documentary clip featuring John D. Rockefeller—is the fact that Gaghan's fashion-designer wife Minnie Mortimer is the great-granddaughter of onetime Standard Oil executive Henry Morgan Tilford.

 Harrison Ford turned down the role of Bob Barnes (the role played by George Clooney), regretting it later, stating, "I didn't feel strongly enough about the truth of the material and I think I made a mistake."
 This is the second Stephen Gaghan-written role Ford has declined, having turned down the role of Robert Wakefield in Traffic, a role that eventually went to Michael Douglas.